safe-graph/GNN-FakeNews/README.md

 ## User Guide

 All GNN-based fake news detection models are under the `\gnn_model` directory.
-You can fine-tune each model according to arguments specified in the argparser of each code.
+You can fine-tune each model according to arguments specified in the argparser of each model.

 Since the UPFD framework is built upon the [PyG](https://github.com/rusty1s/pytorch_geometric), you can easily try other graph classification models like [GIN](https://github.com/rusty1s/pytorch_geometric/blob/master/examples/mutag_gin.py) and [HGP-SL](https://github.com/cszhangzhen/HGP-SL)